Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

 Sacramento’s Mediterranean climate brings abundant sunshine year-round, though seasonal variations affect solar output.
-Despite winter’s shorter days, proper system design maximizes energy production consistently.
+Even cloudy winter months generate substantial clean energy with proper system design.

 Solar Production in Sacramento by Month